rust-lang/rust-wiki-backup/Doc-building-for-android.md

       Only do this if you know why you want to - otherwise, the default of ...-4.8 will work fine.

     If you're on 64bit linux, the android ndk needs 32bit linux libraries, such as `/lib32/libc.so.6`, `/usr/lib32/libz.so.1`, and `/usr/lib32/libstdc++.so.6.0.17`, so make sure they're installed.

     If you're using ubuntu 64, this command will do:

-        e.g.)

-    You can simple install at Ubuntu System by

         apt-get install libc6-i386 lib32z1 lib32stdc++6

     Some of the tool chain will need to be placed in your path, if you plan to build with cargo.

-		e.g.)
-		ln -s /opt/ndk_standalone/bin/arm-linux-androideabi-gcc /usr/bin/arm-linux-androideabi-gcc
-		ln -s /opt/ndk_standalone/bin/arm-linux-androideabi-ar /usr/bin/arm-linux-androideabi-ar
+    The easy way to do this is to add these environment variables in ~/.bashrc:

+        export ANDROID_NDK=".../path/to/android-ndk-<yourvers>"
+        export ANDROID_TOOLCHAIN=".../path/to/standalone/toolchain"
+        export PATH="$PATH:$ANDROID_TOOLCHAIN/bin"

+    For example:

+        export ANDROID_NDK="$HOME/android-ndk-r10d"
+        export ANDROID_TOOLCHAIN="$HOME/ndk-standalone-14-arm"
+        export PATH="$PATH:$ANDROID_TOOLCHAIN/bin"

+    Then do `source ~/.bashrc` to update your environment.

 2. Download rustc from git repository